 MasterCard's growth outlook is underpinned by the secular shift to electronic payments and away from cash, particularly in emerging markets where MasterCard has significant presence.
 These structural growth drivers combined with increasing margins and high cash flow generation (allowing for substantial share buybacks) supports a strong growth outlook over the medium to long term.

-PayPal is the global leader in online payments.
+PayPal is a global leader in online payments.

 We are attracted to PayPal due to its broad based and sustainable competitive advantages and strong growth prospects.
-PayPal has technology, scale and self-sustaining global network advantages which together give it a considerable advantage over its competitors.
-Furthermore, PayPal benefits from continued growth in e-commerce and customer demand for high security when transacting online.
+PayPal has technology, scale and global network advantages which give it a considerable advantage over its competitors.
+Furthermore, PayPal benefits from continued growth in e-commerce.

 Salesforce is the dominant provider of cloud customer relationship management (CRM) technology globally.
 90% of Fortune 500 companies use Salesforce’s business-critical software offerings, such as Slack (communications) and Tableau (data visualisation).

 Salesforce is well-positioned to continue capturing market share in the fast-growing software-as-a-business (SaaS) and platform-as-a-business (PaaS) markets.
 It benefits from customer switching costs, high customer lifetime value, and brand reputation as a reliable partner for Fortune 500 companies which assuages adoption concerns for new customers.
 We see a long growth runway ahead for Salesforce as businesses continue to digitise and move to the cloud.